-- All students are expected to go through the cafeteria line for breakfast and lunch.

-- Students must eat their breakfast and lunches in the cafeteria
+\cdot All students are expected to go through the cafeteria line for breakfast and lunch. \cdot Students must eat their breakfast and lunch in the cafeteria unless otherwise directed.

-- Use inside voices
+- · Use inside voices

-- Remove hats and caps inside
+- · Remove hats and caps inside

-- Best manners are expected
+- · Best manners are expected

-- Wash hands after using the restroom
+- · Wash hands after using the restroom

-- No loitering (students should be seated, not standing)
+- · No loitering (students should be seated, not standing)

-- Clean up after yourself
+- · Clean up after yourself